 Add the flour to make a roux (this is what will thicken the soup) and continue to cook for another 2 minutes.

 Pour in the chicken stock or water while continuing to whisk the mixture.

 Add the white pepper, cumin, and ginger.
 Bring to a boil.

 Reduce temperature to a simmer and continue to cook for 15 minutes.

 Remove the mixture from heat and puree in a blender or food processor.

 Return the pureed mixture to the pot and bring back to a medium temperature.

 Add the cheese cubes.
-After the cheese has melted, mix together well.
+After the cheese has melted, mix well.